rogergros/ddd-example/README.md

 * Use a ORM to store entities into a real DB
 * Use the criteria pattern on repository searches and use a search engine (Elasticsearch?)
 * Project data or query joins to avoid multiple queries to build a view
+* Capture exceptions and convert them into proper HTML code errors